Do you want to know how to index your website on Google so it’ll show up in search results?

 Next, click on the Google Search Console block and paste the HTML tag into the Google Verification Code field.

-Then, go back to Google Search Console and click on the Verify button.
+Then, go back to Google Search Console and click the Verify button.

-You have now verified your website with Google Search Control and made sure it’ll get indexed.
+You have verified your website with Google Search Control and ensured your content will get indexed.